Yodaquette/CompSciKnightsJava/README.md

 since developers may work on projects that require different versions of the language.
 Therefore, manual installation/configuration of the Java development environment is not recommended (although, it is possible).

-A much better solution for installing and managing Java SDKs is to use a SDK Manager or a Package Manager.
+A much better solution for installing and managing Java SDKs is to use an SDK Manager or a Package Manager.
 There are a few good options for Linux, macOS, and even Windows.

 * Linux